While doing research for this article and looking at Arbonne protein powder reviews online, I had some reservations.

 So first off, let me say I have always thought of Arbonne as a good company that has helped a lot of people lead healthier lives.

-But the goal of every review post I write is to present the facts based on my analysis of the nutrition facts label and ingredients list.
+But the goal of every review I write is to present the facts based on my analysis of the nutrition label and ingredients list.

-Similar to my other reviews, I am reviewing Arbonne’s protein powders based on health and nutrition … NOT taste.
+Similar to my other reviews, I am reviewing Arbonne protein powders based on health and nutrition … NOT taste.

 This is what I look for in a healthy protein powder: